Here's the BEST D&D 5e Travel Gameplay

 - Players need to know about the area in order to make INFORMED choices.

-- DMs need to have things in each area so the choices make an IMPACT on the story.
+- DMs need to have things in each area to make IMPACTFUL choices.

-The DM identifies, in general, what terrain the players will go through and how long this will take.
+- The DM identifies, in general, what terrain the players will go through and how long each route will take.

-Players ask a number of yes or no questions about the routes that relate to that ability.
+- Players ask a number of yes or no questions about the route that relates to the ability.

 But it solves SO MANY PROBLEMS.

-- Players have to think critically... what they choose will have consequences.
+- Players have to be CAREFUL... what they choose will have CONSEQUENCES.

 The result: a mundane conversation is transformed into something that feels like it has REALLY high stakes!